katcipis/sophia/essays/learning-go.md

 hourly.

 If you can be 10x times faster, there is a fairly good chance that you will spend 10x less money.
-This has always been truth, I think the cloud model only makes it even more explicit, specially as you start working with elastic infrastructure (but even on the pre-cloud era it was smart to think about that, instead of just making stuff to work, take a look on the great [Release It](https://pragprog.com/book/mnee/release-it) for more on that).
+This has always been true, I think the cloud model only makes it even more explicit, specially as you start working with elastic infrastructure (but even on the pre-cloud era it was smart to think about that, instead of just making stuff to work, take a look on the great [Release It](https://pragprog.com/book/mnee/release-it) for more on that).

-Of course this has to be balanced with good abstractions, or we would be developing everything on C until today (it is fun, but not very fast, specially if you intend to your software to work properly :-)).
+Of course this has to be balanced with good abstractions, or we would be developing everything in C until today (it is fun, but not very fast, specially if you intend to your software to work properly :-)).
 Go seems to match these two things very nicely, I heard a lot of cases from people migrating from Python and Ruby to Go and getting huge improvements on performance, and still being able to develop software